MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/figma/create-app-from-figma.md

 [This article is pre-release documentation and is subject to change.]

 In this article, you'll learn about creating canvas apps using your existing Figma design.
 [Figma](https://www.figma.com/) is a graphics editor and a design tool that you can use to create prototypes for your intended software design.
-After the design has been finalized, use this feature to generate apps directly from the layout and design that you defined in your Figma file.
+After the design has been finalized, use the **Figma to app** feature to generate apps directly from the layout and design that you defined in your Figma file.

 ## Prerequisites